KregorJeager/chess_game_cli_app/README.md

 # chess_game_cli_app
-They say it;s easier to create something than fix another.
-This will the successor of the prior version 'cli_chess'.
-That one failed horribly due rushing things and disregarding best practice.
+They say it's easier to create something than fix another.
+This will be the successor of the prior version 'cli_chess'.
+That failed horribly due to rushing things and disregarding best practice.
+It is now stuck in tangle of sphaghetti code that is very hard to debug.